nsidc/beer_lambert_rt/README.md

 # A Beer-Lambert Radiative Transfer Model

-The code in this repository was used to calculate under-ice Photosynthetically Active Radiation for the Arctic Ocean.

-The code was used in Stroeve et al (2021)
+The code in this repository is a model to calculate under-ice Photosynthetically Active Radiation for the Arctic Ocean.
+The code was initially developed and used to estimate under-ice sunlight and phytoplankton bloom time for the Arctic Ocean in Stroeve et al (2021).
+That original code has been refactored and updated to improve model run time and maintainability.

 Stroeve J, Vancoppenolle M, Veyssiere G, Lebrun M, Castellani G, Babin M, Karcher M, Landy J, Liston GE and Wilkinson J (2021) A Multi-Sensor and Modeling Approach for Mapping Light Under Sea Ice During the Ice-Growth Season.
 Front.
 Mar.
 Sci.
 7:592337. [doi: 10.3389/fmars.2020.592337](https://www.frontiersin.org/articles/10.3389/fmars.2020.592337/full)